NotAwar/Mobius/README.md

 - **🔍 Device Visibility**: Real-time insights into device status, configuration, and security posture using osquery
 - **⚙️ Configuration Management**: Automated device configuration and policy enforcement using Ansible
-- **📊 Centralized Dashboard**: Modern web interface for monitoring and managing your entire mobius
+- **📊 Centralized Dashboard**: Modern web interface for monitoring and managing your entire fleet
 - **🔒 Security Focus**: Built-in security policies and compliance monitoring
 - **🌐 Cross-Platform**: Support for Linux, macOS, Windows, and IoT devices
 - **📈 Scalable**: Designed to handle thousands of devices efficiently